ANSI-D/ArcanaPass/README.md

-# ArcanaPass - Stateless Password Generator
+# 🔒 ArcanaPass - Stateless Password Generator

+ArcanaPass is a deterministic password generator that creates unique, secure passwords for each website using only your master password, username, and site name.
+No password storage needed - the same inputs always generate the same password, making it impossible to lose your passwords.

 It works like this: